Victordtesla24/containerised-birth-time-rectifier/tests/README.md

 - **Component Tests**: Located in `tests/components/`.
 These test components with dependencies.
 - **Integration Tests**: Located in `tests/integration/`.
 These test multiple components working together.
 - **API Sequence Tests**: Documented in `tests/API_SEQUENCE_TESTS.md`.
 These test the full API sequence flow.
+- **Questionnaire Tests**: Documented in `tests/integration/QUESTIONNAIRE_TESTS.md`.
+These test the questionnaire functionality with real API calls.

 ## Running Tests